iftechfoundation/twine-cookbook/clamping_numbers/snowman/snowman_clamping_numbers.md

 ## Summary

-This recipe demonstrates how to limit a numeric variable to a value between a set range, this process is commonly known as **clamping**.
+This example demonstrates how to limit a numeric variable to a value between a set range, this process is commonly known as **clamping**.

 The example adds a *clamp()* function to the existing built-in [*Math*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) global JavaScript object, which can then be called to achieve the desired result.
 It also adds a *clamp()* function to the built-in [*Number*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) global JavaScript object that the new *Math.clamp()* function uses internally.